kaidez/kaidez.com/_drafts/2014-09-12-revlon-pro-brands.md

 <a name="atom"></a>
 ### GitHub Atom
 Most of my work for this project was done in the office using [Sublime Text](http://www.sublimetext.com/, "visit Sublime Text") as a development environment but there were a few instances when I did some work at home.
-In those instances, I swapped dev environments and used  [Atom](https://atom.io/ "visit Atom"), a web-based text editor that [GitHub](https://github.com/ "visit GitHub") released to beta a few months ago from this blog post.
+In those instances, I swapped development environments and used  [Atom](https://atom.io/ "visit Atom"), a web-based text editor that [GitHub](https://github.com/ "visit GitHub") released to beta a few months ago from this blog post.

 Atom definitely "takes inspiration" from Sublime Text in terms custom configuration...many features that needed to be installed in Sublime as third-party packages are native in Atom.
-Whitespace removal, code-hinting/completion, spell-checking...all come pre-installed in Atom.

 This includes Git and GitHub integration, which is obvious when you consider Atom's creator.
 If your project is already Git-configured (i.e., if you've already done a full `git init` inside of it and it's been pushed up to GitHub at least once), the configs can communicate with Atom and perform lots of Git-related tasks.